Combined Majors in Global Public Health (2020 - 2022)

-The six core GPH courses below (required of all majors) are offered by the College of Global Public Health and taught by expert faculty from throughout the university.
+The six core GPH courses below (required of all majors) are offered by the College of Global Public Health and are taught by expert faculty from throughout CGPH.

-Note: in the GPH/biology concentration, students substitute BIOL-UA courses in biostatistics and epidemiology for UGPH-GU 20, 30 (see details under program of study).
+Note: in the GPH/biology concentration, students substitute the BIOL-UA course in biostatistics for UGPH-GU 20 (see details under program of study).

 CAS students are allowed to count 16 points from the other schools of the University toward the baccalaureate degree.
 Four of the six core UGPH-GU courses required for the combined GPH majors are treated as liberal arts courses and therefore do not count against the 16-point allowance: UGPH-GU 10, 20, 30, and 50.
 (These four courses are exempt from the 16-point rule both for declared GPH majors and also for CAS students who simply take one or more of them as electives.)
 The two required GPH core courses UGPH-GU 40 and 60 are not exempt from the 16-point rule, and together use up 8 points of each student’s 16-point allowance.
 Any other UGPH-GU courses besides 10, 20, 30, and 50 will also count against the 16 points.

-Students may petition for additional non-CAS, non-liberal arts credits beyond the 16-point limit through the Committee on Undergraduate Academic Standards in the Office of the Associate Dean for Students, Silver Center, Room 909; 212-998-8140; www.cas.nyu.edu/page/petitions.
+Students may request additional non-CAS, non-liberal arts credits beyond the 16-point limit through the College Advising Center, Silver Center, Room 905; 212-998-8130.

 No UGPH-GU courses can count toward the 64 credits that internal or external transfer students are required to complete in CAS (-UA) courses.